-This karate uniform buying guide is intended to help selecting the right uniform for your needs.
-It is a must read for anyone buying their first uniform either for themselves or their children and unsure what to look for.
+This karate uniform buying guide is intended to help to select the right uniform for your needs.
+It is a must-read for anyone buying their first uniform either for themselves or their children and unsure of what to look for.

 The terms uniform and gi are used throughout this article, they mean the same thing.

 It consists of a jacket, pants, and belt – except if buying a canvas uniform which comes without a belt.

 The jacket is an open wrap over style that fastens using ties at the sides and a karate belt around the wearer's waist.

 The pants have a gusseted crotch that is designed to increase the strength of the seam, reduce tearing and increase the angle at which the pants can open to a split when kicking and stretching.

 The waist of the pants can be secured with a traditional fabric drawstring that threads through the waistband and belt loops on the front of the pants, or a more modern style elastic waist with a shoestring tie.
 It is really a matter of preference as to what is best, but the elastic waist is easier to maintain and use.

 Perhaps one of the trickiest things to do when shopping for a gi is decided which weight you want.
 The measuring system (ounces) is not complicated but it takes the tactile experience to know which is best for you personally.
 That being said, here are some tips for when you are deciding.

 Uniforms are usually found in two fabric types; 100% cotton and a cotton/polyester blend usually consisting of 55%cotton/45% polyester.